dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 [0_75_1]: https://github.com/dosbox-staging/dosbox-staging/releases/download/v0.75.1/dosbox-staging-macOS-v0.75.1.dmg

-Compatible only with macOS 10.15 (Catalina).
+This bundle is compatible with macOS 10.15 (Catalina) or newer.

 *macOS uses its Gatekeeper feature to prevent users from running externally-hosted 3rd party software, such as dosbox-staging.
 See [the section